danielparton/TargetExplorer-querytest/README.md

 TargetExplorer-querytest
 ========================

-Minimal version of TargetExplorer for developing a simple query method.
+Minimal version of [TargetExplorer](https://github.com/choderalab/TargetExplorer), for developing a simple query method.

 TargetExplorer is a database framework and web API, implemented using Python Flask and SQLAlchemy.